Toy gun: Water guns

+Ray guns

-Ray guns are a science fiction particle-beam weapon that fires what is usually destructive energy.
-They have various alternate names: ray gun, death ray, beam gun, blaster, laser gun, laser pistol, phaser, zap gun, etc. In most stories, when activated, a raygun emits a ray, typically visible, usually lethal if it hits a human target, often destructive if it hits mechanical objects, with properties and other effects unspecified or varying.
+In fiction, ray guns are a science fiction particle-beam weapon that fires what is usually destructive energy.
+In most stories, when activated, a raygun emits a ray, typically visible, usually lethal if it hits a human target, often destructive if it hits mechanical objects, with properties and other effects unspecified or varying.

 Toy ray guns often have a mechanical component that sparks, light-up and make a sound effect.

+Tracer guns

-Tracer guns, sometimes known as a disc gun, is a kind of toy gun made of durable plastic.
+Tracer guns, sometimes known as disc guns, are a kind of toy gun made of durable plastic.
 The toy shoots lightweight plastic discs roughly the size of a penny.
 The discs used as ammunition for these guns are often sold with the label "Jet Discs."
-The firing mechanism is a spring, The magazine holds 20 "discs."
-The range is about 10 feet, and even then, accuracy is far from dependable.
+The firing mechanism is a spring.
+The magazine typically holds around 20 "discs."
+The range is about 10 feet, and accuracy is far from dependable.
 The trigger requires some force.
 The firing sound is loud, low, and distinctive.
 Oftentimes the trigger will become loose and will take multiple attempts to shoot.

+Foam dart blasters

-Nerf Blasters are toy guns made by Hasbro that fire foam darts, discs, or foam balls.
-The term "Nerf gun" is often used to describe the toy; however, it is often used as a blanket term for any foam dart blaster, regardless of whether or not it has the Nerf brand name.
-Nerf blasters are manufactured in multiple forms, including pistols, rifles, and light machine guns.
+Foam dart blasters are toy guns that fire foam darts, discs, or foam balls.
+The term "Nerf blaster", referring to blasters made by Hasbro, is often used as a blanket term for any foam dart blaster, regardless of whether or not it has the Nerf brand name.
+Foam dart blasters are manufactured in multiple forms, including pistols, rifles, and light machine guns.

 The first Nerf blasters emerged in the late 1980s with the release of the Nerf Blast-a-Ball and the Arrowstorm.

+Airsoft guns

 Airsoft guns are replica toy guns used in airsoft sports.
 They are essentially a special type of very low-power smoothbore air guns designed to shoot non-metallic spherical projectiles often colloquially (and incorrectly) referred to as "BBs", which are typically made of (but not limited to) plastic or biodegradable resin materials.
 Airsoft gun powerplants are designed to have low muzzle energy ratings (generally less than 1.5 J) and the polymer pellets have significantly less penetrative and stopping powers than conventional air guns, and are generally quite safe for competitive sporting and recreational purposes if proper protective gear is worn.

 MilSim is a major element of appeal for airsoft guns, and airsoft games rely heavily on an honor system, where a player has the ethical obligation to call himself out of play when hit.

+Gel blasters

 Gel blasters are replica toy guns similar in design to airsoft guns but much less powerful, and shoot superabsorbent polymer (most commonly sodium polyacrylate) water beads (often sold commercially as garden moisture retainers) which are hydrated into 6–8 mm-diameter projectiles colloquially called gel beads or gel balls.

 Gel blasters are invented as a replacement toy for regions with airsoft-unfriendly laws (e.g. China, Australia, Malaysia and Vietnam), and are often played in CQB-style shooting skirmishes similar to paintball, but follows an airsoft-like honor-based gameplay umpiring system.